-Models with dynamic vegetation (DVMs) should be run in the model in which they generate their own phenology (e.g., Leaf Area Index, LAI).
-To facilitate inclusion of those models which cannot simulate dynamic vegetation structure and phenology prognostically, a standard set of monthly mean MODIS-derived phenological information is provided (as in Table 3).
+Models with dynamic vegetation (DVMs) should be run in the mode in which they generate their own phenology (e.g., Leaf Area Index, LAI).
+To facilitate inclusion of those models which cannot prognostically simulate dynamic vegetation structure and phenology, a standard set of monthly LAI values derived by a phenology model (Reto Stockli's) or MODIS-derived phenological information are provided (Tables 3a-c).
 It should be recognized that known remote sensing technical and physical uncertainties mean these data may be unreliable.
 However, to minimized these defects, aggregations of the best quality filtered satellite phenological information were derived for each tower site.

-To facilitate comparison between models, and to explore the effect of differences between dynamic vegetation model-derived and MODIS-derived vegetation phenologies, DVM's should be run in two modes if possible: i.e. in prognostic mode (in which leaf phenology is simulated) and in forced mode (in which model phenology is forced by the MODIS-derived phenology).
+To facilitate comparison between models and to explore the effect of differences between dynamic vegetation model-derived and MODIS-derived vegetation phenologies, DVM's should be run in two modes if possible: i.e. in prognostic mode (in which leaf phenology is simulated) and in forced mode (in which model phenology is forced by the MODIS or phenology-model [Stöckli and al., in preparation] derived).
+As not all sites allow for constant LAI values (e.g.: PDG or FNS), participants are encouraged to use LAI values in the following priority: modeled LAI (Table 3a), MODIS-derived monthly LAI (Table 3b) then MODIS-derived constant LAI (Table 3c).
+It is required to report the source of the selected LAI.